Iggy Pop: 2000s

-Pop sang on the tracks "Rolodex Propaganda" and "Enfilade" by At the Drive-In in 2000.
-In 2001, he released Beat 'Em Up, which gave birth to the Trolls, releasing the single "Football" featuring Trolls alumni Whitey Kirst and brother Alex.
-Pop's music appeared on the soundtrack to the 2001 film He Died with a Felafel in his Hand.
-In 2005, Pop appeared, along with Madonna, Little Richard, Bootsy Collins, and the Roots' Questlove, in an American TV commercial for the Motorola ROKR phone.
 In early 2006, Pop and the Stooges played in Australia and New Zealand for the Big Day Out.
 They also began work on a new album, The Weirdness, which was recorded by Steve Albini and released in March 2007.
 In August 2006, Pop and the Stooges performed at the Lowlands pop festival in the Netherlands, Hodokvas in Slovakia and in the Sziget Festival in Budapest.

 Author Paul Trynka completed a biography of Pop (with his blessing) called Open Up and Bleed, published in early 2007.
 In February 2007, Pop and the Stooges played at Bam Margera's wedding and Pop appeared on the single "Punkrocker" with the Teddybears in a Cadillac television commercial.
 Pop was also the voice of Lil' Rummy on the Comedy Central cartoon Lil' Bush and confirmed that he has done voices for American Dad! and Grand Theft Auto IV, which also included the Stooges song "I Wanna Be Your Dog" (though the game's manual credited Iggy Pop as the artist).